temporalio/documentation/docs-src/cloud/api-keys/api-keys.md

 API Key (authentication) → User (identity) → RBAC (authorization)
 ```

-These API Keys are integral for authenticating Temporal Cloud operator tools, including Temporal Cloud CLI (tcld) and the Temporal Cloud Operations API.
+These API Keys are integral for authenticating Temporal Cloud operator tools, including [Temporal Cloud CLI (tcld)](/cloud/tcld/index) and the [Temporal Cloud Operations API](/cloud/cloud-ops-api).

 Users have the autonomy to create, delete, and update access to their API Keys through the Cloud UI or tcld.

+API Keys are an opt-in feature that must be enabled by a Global Administrator for use.
 For broader oversight, Global Administrators can manage user's API Keys using the same interfaces.
+For instructions on API Key Management for your organization, see [global Administrator API Key Management](/cloud/api-keys/manage-api-keys#global-administrator-api-key-management).